shieldproject/notebook/v9/README.md

 execute and orchestrate all backup / restore operations, and track snapshots and their retention.

-A _Storage Gateway_ sits in front of one or more storage backends (i.e., Amazon S3, WebDAV, BackBlaze, etc.) and offers secure access to blobs.
+A _Storage Gateway_ sits in front of one or more storage providers (i.e., Amazon S3, WebDAV, BackBlaze, etc.) and offers secure access to blobs.
 It is solely responsible for the compression, encryption, storage, and retrieval of data snapshots.